 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Very bad and sometimes deadly kidney problems have happened with this drug.
-The chance may be higher if your child has kidney problems, high blood sugar (diabetes), fluid loss (dehydrated) or low blood volume, a blood infection, or proteins in the blood that are not normal.
-The chance may also be higher if your child takes other drugs that may harm the kidneys.
-Talk with the doctor.
+The chance may be higher if you have kidney problems, high blood sugar (diabetes), fluid loss (dehydrated) or low blood volume, a blood infection, or proteins in the blood that are not normal.
+The chance may also be higher if you are 65 or older, or if you take other drugs that may harm the kidneys.
+Talk with your doctor.

 - This drug is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This drug is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.